 9.10.3.1 WUR Beacon frame format

-The frame format of the WUR Beacon frame is as defined in Figure 9-AA, except that the Frame Body field is not present.
+The frame format of the WUR Beacon frame is as defined in Figure 9-AA1 (WUR frame format), except that the Frame Body field is not present.

 The Frame Control field is defined in 9.10.2.1.1 (Frame Control field).

-The Address field of the WUR Beacon frame contains the Transmit ID.
+The Address field of the WUR Beacon frame contains the Transmit ID, as defined in Table JK2 (Identifiers of WUR frames).

 The TD Control field contains the partial TSF.
 The procedure to compute the partial TSF is TBD.